dhlab-basel/JDNConvertibleCalendar/README.md

 For working examples, please see the tests in the test directory.
 Run the test with `npm test` from the project root.

 ## Known Problems

-- I am pretty sure that here are still some problems with the rounding of JDC (which includes a fraction for daytime) to JDN.
-See <https://github.com/dhlab-basel/JDNConvertibleCalendar/issues/2>.

 - The static configuration of how many months a year has per calendar may not be good enough for other calendars than Gregorian and Julian (lunar calendars).
 Maybe this has to be made a function that returns the number of months for a given year.
 This would make transposing by month more complicated.